COVID-19 pandemic in Uruguay: Response

 As of 2 December, given the increase in cases (especially in Montevideo), a series of temporary measures were put into effect to slow growth.
 Among them the closure of sports activities in gyms and closed places, the implementation of remote work requirements, closing of restaurants after midnight and the suspension of end-of-year parties.

-On 16 December, due to the exponential growth of cases, the Executive Power announced a new set of measures: the regulation of Article 38 of the Constitution (the power of the executive power to dissolve agglomerations); the prohibition of entry from abroad between 21 December and 10 January; the reduction of the capacity in interdepartmental transportation by half on those dates; the extension of the opening hours of shopping malls and street markets; the reopening of gyms (with a maximum capacity of 30%) and the suspension of public shows.
-21 days later, on 6 January, it was announced that the closure of the borders and the regulation of Article 38 of the Constitution would remain for 20 more days.
-In addition, it was announced that public shows would resume with a minimum capacity, and sports without spectators, as well as allowing bars and restaurants to extend their opening hours until 2 am.

-On 27 January 2021 it was announced that as of 1 February the borders would reopen to Uruguayan citizens, resident foreigners and in the cases of the exceptions provided.
+On 16 December, amid an exponential increase in cases, the executive branch announced a new set of measures.
+These included the regulation of Article 38 of the Constitution of the Republic (granting the Executive the power to disperse gatherings); a ban on entry into the country between 21 December and 10 January; a 50% reduction in capacity on interdepartmental transport during that period; the extension of opening hours for shopping centres and street markets; the reopening of gyms with a maximum capacity of 30%; and the suspension of public events.
+Twenty-one days later, on 6 January, it was announced that border closures and the enforcement of Article 38 of the Constitution would remain in effect for a further 20 days.
+It was also announced that public events would resume at reduced capacity, that sports activities would take place without spectators, and that bars and restaurants would be allowed to extend their opening hours until 2 a.m.
+On 27 January 2021 it was announced that as of 1 February the borders would reopen to Uruguayan citizens, foreign residents and in the cases of the exceptions provided.

-On 16 March 2021, two weeks before classes began, President Lacalle Pou announced a two-week suspension of classes in the Rivera Department and the suspension of the compulsory attendance in the rest of the country.
-A week later, on 23 March, and having confirmed cases of the Brazilian variant in seven departments of the country, more measures were announced: the closure of public offices until 12 April; the suspension of in-person classes at all levels of education; the closure of hot springs, gyms, and free shops in the border with Brazil.
-In addition, he informed that the "COVID Tribute", a tax for those officials whose salaries exceed UYU 120,000 a month, would be reinstated and that it would be used towards the "Coronavirus Fund".
-Lacalle Pou denied that the country would return to "Stay at Home", but that it would be "Stay in your Bubble".
-These measures were later extended to April, May, and June.
+On 16 March 2021, two weeks before the start of classes, President Luis Lacalle Pou announced a two-week suspension of classes in Rivera Department and the suspension of compulsory attendance in the rest of the country.
+A week later, on 23 March, following the confirmation of cases of the Brazilian variant in seven departments, additional measures were announced.
+These included the closure of public offices until 12 April; the suspension of in-person classes at all levels of education; and the closure of hot springs, gyms, and duty-free shops along the border with Brazil.
+In addition, the government announced the reinstatement of the 'COVID-19 Solidarity Tax' (Impuesto de Emergencia Sanitaria), applied to public officials earning more than UYU 120,000 per month, with proceeds allocated to the Coronavirus Fund.
+Lacalle Pou ruled out a return to a 'stay-at-home' policy, instead promoting a strategy described as 'stay in your bubble'.
+These measures were subsequently extended through April, May, and June.